 P154L13

-An EDMG STA that indicates a nonzero value in the EDMG Multi-TID Aggregation Support subfield of the STA’s EDMG Capabilities element shall respond with an EDMG Multi-TID BlockAck variant frame to an A-MPDU that contains MPDUs of different TIDs and Ack policy equal to Normal Ack.
+An EDMG STA that indicates a nonzero value in the EDMG Multi-TID Aggregation Support subfield of the STA’s EDMG Capabilities element shall respond with an EDMG Multi-TID BlockAck variant frame to an A-MPDU that contains MPDUs of different TIDs and Ack policy equal to Normal Ack or Scheduled Ack.
+The STA shall set to one the Management Ack subfield in the BA Control field of the EDMG Multi-TID BlockAck variant frame to acknowledge Action or Management frame received in the multi-TID A-MPDU.